 - Students with 24 or more completed college credit hours must have a minimum college cumulative GPA of 2.0

-Additional college course prerequisites may be required for elective courses taken as part of the certificate program.
+- Additional course prerequisites may exist for elective courses

 View K-State’s transfer equivalency guide to see how previously completed courses will transfer.

 Current K-State undergraduate students are not required to submit an application and may contact their academic advisor to inquire about completing the certificate program.